LGBTQ culture in San Francisco: Through WWII - in the shadows

 Michael Stabile of Out stated that the first "notorious" gay bar in San Francisco was The Dash, which opened in 1908.
 During World War I, the U.S. Navy began the "Blue discharge" practice, which discharged known homosexuals in port cities, helping to create a community of identified (blue discharge was not confidential) gays in San Francisco.
-The San Francisco LGBT community first fully formed in the 1920s and 1930s.
-The most prominent LGBT area then was North Beach.
+The San Francisco LGBTQ community first fully formed in the 1920s and 1930s.
+The most prominent LGBTQ area then was North Beach.
 Mona's, San Francisco's first lesbian bar, opened on Union Street in 1934, and featured cross-dressing waitresses as well as entertainer Gladys Bentley.
 Nightclubs with drag shows drew both gay and straight audiences.

 During World War II, US military started to systematically identify and exclude homosexuals, and those discharged on the Pacific theater ended up in the West Coast ports, mostly in the principal Pacific troop transport port of Fort Mason.
 Gay night life in San Francisco also went through several waves of crackdown and reorganization.
 From 1942 to 1943, the San Francisco Moral Drive—consisting of military patrols—carried out a series of raids targeting the gay bars in San Francisco, with the stated aim of protecting servicemen from homosexuals.
 Chinatown, as one of places where gay visitors gathered, had also been searched several times.
 For example, In 1943, the police raided the gay bar, Rickshaw in Chinatown, and arrested 24 patrons and two dozen customers, including a couple of lesbians who tried to fight back and triggered a small riot.

 Todd J. Ormsbee, an American studies professor at San Jose State University who wrote The Meaning of Gay: Interaction, Publicity, and Community among Homosexual Men in 1960s San Francisco, stated that a "somewhat more open gay male culture" appeared in San Francisco due to the city's "relative safety" compared to other American cities and due to a "permissiveness" in the city's culture.

 1950s - the Beats, and first organizations

 Beat culture erupted in San Francisco in the 1950s with a rebellion against middle class values and thus became aligned with homosexuality and other lifestyles not part of mainstream culture.
 The beat poets who relocated to San Francisco from New York flourished in San Francisco's permissive atmosphere, and some like Allen Ginsberg were openly gay.
 In these conditions the first homosexual groups were founded, such as the Daughters of Bilitis (founded in San Francisco, it was the first lesbian civil and political rights organization in the United States), and the Mattachine Society, which started in Los Angeles but was headquartered in San Francisco beginning around 1956.
-Police raids on The Black Cat bar, which had a bohemian and LGBT clientele and featured entertainer and activist José Sarria, sparked an important legal fight for homosexual protections in the 1950s.
+Police raids on The Black Cat bar, which had a bohemian and LGBTQ clientele and featured entertainer and activist José Sarria, sparked an important legal fight for homosexual protections in the 1950s.